| |

 • Use it as a finishing vinegar for soups or stews.

-Keep it in a cool, dark cupboard or pantry for up to 6 months.
+Room Temperature: Chive blossom vinegar keeps well in a cool, dark pantry for up to 6 months.
+Protect it from direct light to prevent fading.

 Vase filled with preserved purple flowers in water.